devonxfire/Poised-Management-System-DB/README.md

 ### Summary

 As OOP is such a vital part of java programming, it was good to work on this project.
-I was happy about the integration of using the MySQL Workbench datase system.
+I was happy about the integration of using the MySQL Workbench database system.